-The rule of development has always been that cities get bigger, but what if your city is shrinking?
+The standard for growth has always been for cities to grow, but what if your city is really contracting?

-How do you deal with vacant land?
-Open spaces are being used in cities around the world in a variety of ways, from bicycle lanes to urban gardens to new industries.
+How should unoccupied land be handled?
+Cities all throughout the world are utilizing open spaces in a variety of ways, from bicycle lanes to urban gardens to new businesses.